Dirac sea: Origins

-Inelegance of Dirac sea
+Inelegance

 Despite its success, the idea of the Dirac sea tends not to strike people as very elegant.
 The existence of the sea implies an infinite negative electric charge filling all of space.
 In order to make any sense out of this, one must assume that the "bare vacuum" must have an infinite positive charge density which is exactly cancelled by the Dirac sea.
 Since the absolute energy density is unobservable—the cosmological constant aside—the infinite energy density of the vacuum does not represent a problem.
 Only changes in the energy density are observable.
 Geoffrey Landis also notes that Pauli exclusion does not definitively mean that a filled Dirac sea cannot accept more electrons, since, as Hilbert elucidated, a sea of infinite extent can accept new particles even if it is filled.
 This happens when we have a chiral anomaly and a gauge instanton.

 The development of quantum field theory (QFT) in the 1930s made it possible to reformulate the Dirac equation in a way that treats the positron as a "real" particle rather than the absence of a particle, and makes the vacuum the state in which no particles exist instead of an infinite sea of particles.
 This picture recaptures all the valid predictions of the Dirac sea, such as electron-positron annihilation.
 On the other hand, the field formulation does not eliminate all the difficulties raised by the Dirac sea; in particular the problem of the vacuum possessing infinite energy.